killthebuddh4/gadfly-go/README.md

 A __predicate__ is an expression involving an _operator_ and _operands_.
 See the [semantics](#semantics) section for more details on each operator.
 An __operand__ is either a _predicate_ or a _literal_.
-A __literal__ is an expression that has no children (string, number, boolean, identifier).
+A __literal__ is an expression without subexpressions (string, number, boolean, identifier).
 A predicate evaluates to a _number_. `0` is false-y, any other number is truth-y, and any other value is an error (when used as a boolean).
 Some examples: